Now is the ultimate time to start a business in India.

 In this post, we identify 20 entrepreneurs that launched profitable businesses in India AND discuss the thought process behind coming up with their idea.

-Start a luxury shoes and accessories business
+Start a luxury shoes business

 When secondary school ended, I came to know about FlightClub, StockX, and Sneakerdon and got introduced to the sneaker culture around the world.
 With my connections made in the previous venture, I was able to get inside contacts in big sneaker brands who could supply me with the shoes skipping the waiting line.